 As per the recent study conducted by MCI, looking at the current production rate of doctors in Jharkhand i.e. 300 doctors annually, the state will take a minimum of 87 years to meet the doctor-patient ratio of 1:1000 as set by the World Health Organization (WHO).

-Currently, the state has about 10,000 doctors with the population of 3.25 crore.
+Currently, the state has about 10,000 doctors with a population of 3.25 crore.
 The approximate shortfall of doctors in the State is more than 22,500.
-Lack of planning and low budgetary allocations have led is the major reason for such a poor state of healthcare in Jharkhand as informed by one of the medical professional.
+Lack of planning and low budgetary allocations have led is the major reason for such a poor state of healthcare in Jharkhand as informed by one of the medical professionals.

 With the approval of the Cabinet Committee of Economic Affairs (CCEA), 75 new government medical colleges will be set up in under-served areas having no such institutes.
 These medical colleges will be associated with the district hospitals having a minimum of 200 beds.
 With this there will be a total of 15,700 MBBS seats will be added in the country.